When circumcision may be necessary

 Sexually transmitted infections

-It is thought that the foreskin contains special cells that attract the cells of the HIV virus.
+It's thought that the foreskin contains special cells that attract the cells of the HIV virus.
 This means that uncircumcised men who have vaginal sex with an HIV positive woman are more likely to develop the infection.

 However, circumcision is nowhere near as effective as condoms in preventing STIs.
-If used correctly, condoms are 98% effective in preventing STIs.
+If used correctly, male condoms are 98% effective in preventing STIs.

 Cancer of the penis